PMET-public/module-data-install/README.md

 ## Sites, Stores, Views, Root Category
 This file is used to add and update Stores, Store Views and Root Categories.
 The codes provided in the file are used to determine if a new element will be created or updated.
+> Out of Scope: Updating of Codes and Root Category Name

 *File Name* - stores.csv